EddieFung/Building-IPMs-with-non-independent-vital-rates/README.md

 run1.R: this is the first .R file you should run.
 You will obtain the posterior samples of parameters in a new directory named "sample".

 run2.R: this is the second .R you should run, after you run run1.R to obtain the posterior samples.
 Tha approximated log lambda will be stored in a new directory named "result".
-You can adjust the value of gamma to assess the impact on log lambda by the increasing/decreasing strength of between-processes correlation.